julzaza/wildwitchherbs/_posts/2026-04-18-herbs-for-inhalation-folk-magic.md

 ## Burning Is Not the Same as Inhaling

-Most people collapse these into one idea.
-They are not the same.
+Most people collapse these into one idea, but they are not the same.

 Burning for cleansing, fumigation, or ritual smoke was external.
 The smoke moved through space, through thresholds, through rooms and doorways.
 It marked boundaries and shifted atmosphere.